jxk20/nlb-python/README.md

 2. Save your library CSV file into the `inputs` folder.
 3. Activate your `nlb` conda or virtualenv environment
 4. Run `./run.sh` in your command line.
-5. Go to `outputs` to view retrieve the output CSV file.
+5. Go to `outputs` to retrieve the output CSV file.